quangvihn290720/vehicles-management/README.md

 # Vehicle Management System

 Develop a basic vehicle management system using the Java Spring Boot framework.
-The system should allow users to register, authenticate, and manage vehicles with role-based access.
+The system should allow users to register, authenticate (JWT), and manage vehicles with role-based access.

 ## Features